mchene/docker-monitoring-conf2017/docker-swarm-mode/readme.md

 		a.
 Or manually download each image:  make download-image-splunkenterprise  and  make download-image-spunkuf
 	6. Deploy Splunk Enterprise and Splunk UF (as global Service):  make deploysplunk
 		a.
 Confirm that the service is deployed, give it some time to download the image on each node and start the services:  docker service ls
-	7. Confirm that you can access Splunk Enterprise
+	7. Confirm that your services are deployed: docker services ls
+	8. Login to Splunk Enterprise Web ui
 		a.
 Determine the IP of any node:  docker-machine ip swarmcluster0
 		b.
 Launch Splunk Web UI, e.g. [Splunk Enterprise Web URL] (http://192.168.99.101:8000/)

+Test queries:
+- List of container names: | inputlookup docker_containername.csv
+- List of docker nodes: | inputlookup clusternodes.csv
+- List of docker services: | inputlookup services.csv

 ## Cleanup
+- Remove Splunk services (removes Splunk Enterprise and Splunk UF): make removesplunk
+- Remove volumes created on each node: make clean-volumes
 - Remove all swarm nodes: make removeswarm

 ## Troubleshooting
     1. Make sure the list of lookups are generated as they are used by the docker app: